Australian Citizenship Ceremonies

-- completed your application process with the DIAC
+- completed your application process with the DIBP

-- received your letter of approval form the Minister of Immigration and Citizenship.
+- received your letter of approval from the Minister of Immigration and Border Protection.

-Council receives updated candidate lists approximately every six weeks.
+Council receives updated candidate lists approximately six weeks prior to a ceremony.
 These lists have details of the candidates who have received approval and are eligible to attend a ceremony.

-Council runs about nine citizenship ceremonies each year, with Australia Day being the most popular.
+Council runs six citizenship ceremonies each year, with Australia Day being the most popular.